containers/crun/README.md

 sudo make install
 ```

+### Shared Libraries

+The previous build instructions do not enable shared libraries, therefore you will be unable to use libcrun.
+If you wish to build the shared libraries you can change the previous `./configure.sh` statement to `./configure --enable-shared`.

 ## Static build

 It is possible to build a statically linked binary of crun by using the